natebarksdale/natebarksdale.github.io/src/content/blog/2010-01-24-portfolio-natebarksdalecom.md

 description: A reflection on the design process of my previous website version, inspired by my word search business card and utilizing the Moveable Type platform.
 emoji: 🧩
 tags:
+  - 🌐 Blogging
+  - 💻 Self-Help
-  - 🖥️ websites
+  - 📝 Writing
-  - 🎨 design
+  - 🎨 Creativity
-  - 🧠 creativity
+  - 📖 Articles
 haiku: |
   Words in a puzzle,
   From business card to web space,